skade/rust-ffi-guide/src/pythonic/index.md

 > **Hint:** when crossing the FFI boundary you tend to play fast and loose with
 > your pointers and data types.
 You'll notice that I've marked any function
-> which is recieving raw pointers from an untrusted source (i.e. Python/C) as
+> which is receiving raw pointers from an untrusted source (i.e. Python/C) as
 > `unsafe`.
 Typically you'd go to great lengths to document under what
 > conditions the user will violate memory safety.
 I often use the  `# Safety`
 > and `# Remarks` headers in my doc-comments for each function which could